anitab-org/mentorship-flutter/README.md

 are easy to solve.
 My dream?
 I'll be incredibly happy, for example, if students in next year's Google Code-in will continue its development, improve it and polish the codebase.

+### Contact us

+Feel free to reach out to the maintainers and our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
+If you are interested in participating in discussions related to this project, we have a dedicated stream for this project [#mentorship-system](https://anitab-org.zulipchat.com/#narrow/stream/222534-mentorship-system), where you can ask your doubts and interact with our community.